aacallanta12/beaver-online-help/docs/appraisals.md

 >
 + Team Leader can oversee all PQA of his/her agents.
 + Use search function to search a specific agents.
-+ Use the dropdown menu on the right side to sleect an account to list all agents on that selected account.
++ Use the dropdown menu on the right side to select an account to list all agents on the selected account.

 >
 ![Image](img/appraisals8.png)